-A wedding vow renewal ceremony is an ideal way to celebrate your marriage — and you get to say ‘I do’ all over again.
-Renewing your marriage vows means declaring your love and making a commitment to one another in front of those you hold dear.
+A vow renewal ceremony is an ideal way to celebrate your marriage — and you get to say ‘I do’ all over again.
+Renewing your wedding vows means declaring your love and re-making a commitment to one another in front of those you hold dear.
 Each ceremony tells a unique story of what the couple has achieved and experienced together through the years.
+It can be a great way to celebrate the big moments in your relationship, whether that’s overcoming a difficult time or a landmark anniversary (10 years, 25 years, 50 years).

 Humanist Ceremonies celebrant Ed Petrie, best known for his TV role as the presenter of CBBC show ‘Marrying Mum and Dad‘ said: